-The BC3 Health and Safety Plan for Fall 2020 outlines strategies to safely resume in-person instruction, operations, services and activities for the College community and aligns with Pennsylvania's Reopening and Recovery Plan.
+The BC3 Health and Safety Plan outlines strategies to safely resume in-person instruction, operations, services and activities for the College community and aligns with Pennsylvania's Reopening and Recovery Plan.

 The BC3 Health and Safety Plan should be followed by the entire College community to support healthy, safe and inclusive learning environments and to mitigate potential risk.

 BC3 Health & Safety Plan - Spring 2021 (PDF)

 BC3 Health & Safety Plan - Fall 2020 (PDF)

 Safely Resuming In-Person Operations & Classroom Instruction

 Physical distancing measures will be enforced at all BC3 locations to maintain a safe environment.
 Proper physical distancing requires the cooperation and participation of the entire College community.
 Students, faculty and staff should maintain a safe physical distance of 6 feet apart where feasible.
 To further ensure physical distancing, the College has made necessary modifications to all buildings and to indoor and outdoor facilities.